Genentech/spex/README.md

 - **Internet Connection:** A stable internet connection is necessary throughout the installation process and for initial task executions.
 This ensures timely downloads and updates.

 - **3000, 80 Ports:** If, for some reason, ports are not open in Docker, you may need to open ports 80 and 3000 for Docker, or you might have to disable the firewall.

+- In the Docker settings under Resources, set a minimum of **8 GB Memory** limit.

   <details><summary>Allow windows</summary>

   ![allow](workflow/images/allow.png)